raccoongang/credentials/docs/verifiable_credentials/extensibility.rst

 - `Learner Credential Wallet`_ (mobile apps: Android, IOS)

-Additionally, you can try to install the `openedx-wallet`_ POC for investigation/onboarding purposes.
+Additionally, you can install the `openedx-wallet`_ POC for investigation/onboarding purposes.
+This wallet is not recommended for production deployment.

 Data Models
 -----------